-The Code is administered by the Prescription Medicines Code of Practice Authority which is responsible for the provision of advice, guidance and training on the Code as well as for the complaints procedure.
+The Code is administered by the PMCPA which is responsible for the provision of advice, guidance and training on the Code as well as for the complaints procedure.
 The PMCPA operates independently of the ABPI itself.
 The relationship between the PMCPA and the ABPI is set out in a protocol of agreement.
 Financial information about the PMCPA is published in its Annual Report.

-PMCPA publications can all be found on the website or are supplied on request.
+PMCPA publications can all be found on its website www.pmcpa.org.uk or are supplied on request.

-Complaints which are made under the Code are considered by the Code of Practice Panel and, where required, by the Code of Practice Appeal Board.
+Complaints under the Code are considered by the Code of Practice Panel and, where required, by the Code of Practice Appeal Board.
 Reports on completed cases are published by the PMCPA in its Code of Practice Review and on its website.
 The PMCPA also publishes a list of ongoing cases on its website.